Skip to main content

 Red Route Stop 5

 Merrifield Hall is one of UND’s most iconic buildings.
 Designed by noted architect Joseph Bell DeRemer, it’s a wonderful example of Collegiate Gothic architecture with its arched entrances and reading gnomes in the stairwells.
 It would be hard to find a UND alum who does not remember walking up the beautiful stairwells to class.
 The building is named after a Classics professor – the first librarian and then President – who was instrumental in creating the liberal arts curriculum that remains the core of a UND education.
 Dedicated in 1928, the building underwent a renovation in 2024 that modernized spaces while maintaining many historical aspects.
-At Merrifield you will find English, Philosophy & Ethics, Languages & Global Studies, and the Honors Program.
-And be sure to peruse the fabulous exhibition of art curated by UND Art Collections and the gallery of Writers Conference posters on the ground floor.
+Find English, Philosophy & Ethics, Languages & Global Studies, and the Honors Program at Merrifield.
+And be sure to peruse the art curated by UND Art Collections and gallery of Writers Conference posters on the ground floor.

 O’Kelly Hall and Gillette Hall